The Argumentation Network of the Americas

 ANA's mission is to provide a network to connect the interdisciplinary argumentation studies community across North, Central, and South America with a specific aim to support students and early career researchers.
 This will be done through a periodic major conference, along with smaller regional events taking place more regularly.
 The main priority of the ANA executive is to make connections across the continents in efforts to support the the growth and development of researchers in the field.

 Meet The Executive

 Michael Baumtrog - (Chair) Regional Director North

-Department of Law and Business - Ryerson University,
+Department of Law and Business - Toronto Metropolitan University, Canada.

 Michael earned Undergraduate and Masters degrees in Philosophy from the University of Windsor.
 He earned his PhD from the New University of Lisbon.
 He is interested in the use of reasoning and argumentation for producing ethically sound decisions.

 Faculty of Law - Federal University of Rio de Janeiro, Brazil.